 10,000+ people have signed a petition calling on the journal to retract the article.

 Note, what these reactions don’t do, is critically respond to Gilley’s piece.
-These critics are engaged in the academic equivalent of putting their fingers in their ears and say “la, la, la, la, you’re wrong”.
+These critics are engaged in the academic equivalent of putting their fingers in their ears and saying “la, la, la, la, you’re wrong”.
 Arguing that colonialism had benefits is not the same as arguing that the Holocaust didn’t happen.
 At most it’s the same as arguing that the Nazi’s build good autobahn’s.
 (They did.
 And acknowledging that historical fact doesn’t make you a Nazi.)
 The Holocaust DID happen, colonialism DID have benefits, to suggest otherwise is to engage in precisely the intellectual distortions that are the subject of Gilley’s accusations.
 Their reaction to his paper validates his contention.

 Nathan Robinson, in Current Affairs makes a similar claim: